 Because it is a rare disease, ichthyosis is not well recognized, understood or researched.
 Increased education of our communities and elected officials will help lead to better quality of life for ichthyosis patients, better treatments and possibly even a cure.

-This year, due to the pandemic, The American Academy of Dermatology held their annual Legislative Day virtually rather than in person in Washington, D.C.
+Due to the pandemic, The American Academy of Dermatology held their 2020 annual Legislative Day virtually rather than in person in Washington, D.C.
 We reached out to our membership to see if people would be interested in participating through the Coalition of Skin Diseases.
 We had a fantastic response and 9 people signed up to advocate for all of those with ichthyosis and related skin types.
 Here are two participants comments regarding their experiences.
 FIRST will offer more opportunities to “use your voice” for all of our members.
 Your voice is so important!

 “I think our meetings with Congress went really well!
 I got the opportunity to share my experience of living with one of the rarest forms of Ichthyosis with everyone we spoke to.
 It was such a blessing to be able to share my experience and it was so humbling to speak and advocate for the wider rare community.
 Thank you for giving me the opportunity to do this.
 I hope I get to do it again!”